Folkestone Groomers Directory

 How do I remove mud between a dog's toes safely?

 Use lukewarm water and a soft brush or cloth to gently clean between toes.
+A paw washer with silicone bristles is particularly effective as the bristles reach between paw pads without causing discomfort.
 Check for stones, thorns, or debris that may be trapped.
-Be gentle to avoid causing discomfort, and always dry thoroughly afterwards to prevent moisture-related skin problems.
+Be gentle to avoid causing pain, and always dry thoroughly afterwards.

 Can I use human shampoo after muddy walks?